Articles

 - Entry Price: Requires a demo and consultation.
 No transparent pricing for SMBs.

-- Pricing Model: Tailored to each organization, factoring in the number of learners, internal/external use, and advanced features like course authoring.
+- Pricing Model: Tailored to the number of learners, internal/external use, and required features (such as course authoring).

-For a Food Production business with 50 employees, expect pricing to start at the lower end of the range, but still significantly higher than most SMB-focused solutions.
+For a Food Production business with 50 employees, expect pricing to be at the lower end of the range, but still significantly higher than most SMB-focused solutions.

 Pros of Absorb LMS: